thesamet/http4s-doobie-cats-scalapb-example/README.md

        cd spaces
        docker-compose up

-Hold on for 10 minutes while it downloads and compiles.
-The service is set up such that file edits will get it to recompile and build.
+Hold on for 10 minutes while it downloads and compiles - it is going to be slow for the first time when all the dependencies are needed to be downloaded.

+You will see a message that the server is ready once it is ready...

+You can make edits to the Scala code and the project will get restarted after you save (note that proto edits don't trigger a recompile).

 ## Running without docker